xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

-# BMC Remedy (Helix) Incident Flow Designer Integration
+# BMC Remedy and Helix Incident Flow Designer Integration
 Notify on-call response teams when critical incidents are reported in Remedy or Helix.
 With the xMatters and BMC Remedy On-Premise or Helix On-Demand (using the xMatters Agent) closed-loop integration, the on-call members of resolver teams are automatically notified via multiple communication channels.
 When the recipient responds, notes are added to the incident work log and specific incident actions may take place depending on the response.

 # Pre-Requisites